intersystems-community/irisdemo-demo-htap/README.md

 * **docker-compose-mysql.yml** - This is the speed test against MySQL.
 You will notice that the same test shows that IRIS is 25x faster than MySQL.
 Running this test against Amazon Aurora MySQL (that is a fine tuned version of MySQL) produced the same results.
 * **docker-compose-enterprise-iris.yml** - If you want to run the speed test demo on IRIS standard, there is an example of a docker-compose.yml file for it.

-## How to run the demo against IRIS Community
+## How to run the demo against IRIS Community on your PC

 To run the demo on your PC, make sure you have Docker installed on your machine.
 You can quickly get it up and running with the following commands on your Mac or Linux PC: